 I hope that you’ll enjoy Fira Code and ligatures in Visual Studio Code, and I hope that this will become one of those settings that you end up automatically doing without having to think about it.

-If you like the idea of ligatures, but you aren’t a fan of Fira Code, the good folks at Fira Code list some alternative fonts you may like.
+If you like the idea of ligatures, but you aren’t a fan of Fira Code, the good folks at Fira Code list you may like.